ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/discovery@vi.md

 "$order": '5'
 description: 'In some cases, you might want to have both a non-AMP and an AMP version of the same page, for example, a news article.
 Consider this: If Google Search ...'
 teaser:
-  icon: discover
+  icon: khám phá
-  text: Learn how search engines find out that there is an AMP version of your site.
+  text: Tìm hiểu cách công cụ tìm kiếm biết được có một phiên bản AMP cho website của bạn.
-  label: Learn more
+  label: Tìm hiểu thêm
 ---

 In some cases, you might want to have both a non-AMP and an AMP version of the same page, for example, a news article.
 Consider this: If Google Search finds the non-AMP version of that page, how does it know there’s an AMP version of it?

-### Linking pages with <link>
+### Liên kết các trang với <link>

 In order to solve this problem, we add information about the AMP page to the non-AMP page and vice versa, in the form of `<link>` tags in the `<head>`.